MishaLaskin/vqvae/README.md

 ## Running the VQ VAE

 To run the VQ-VAE simply run `python3 main.py`.
+Make sure to include the `-save` flag if you want to save your model.
 You can also add parameters in the command line.
 The default values are specified below:

 ```python
 parser.add_argument("--batch_size", type=int, default=32)